YUJBAI/weatherapp-backend/README.md

 - controller (handle stuff related to req and res)
 - services (business logic/third party API)

-- .env (environments variables to START YOUR APP, DO NOT COMMIT THIS FILE, this should be in .ignore)
+- .env (environments variables to START YOUR APP, DO NOT COMMIT THIS FILE, this should be in .gitignore)

 mvc (model, view(react), controller) model (ORM)